This post was most recently updated on November 13th, 2023

-Most of you will be aware that ours in one of few societies in the world to see boobs as erogenous.
+Most of you will be aware that ours is one of very few societies in the world that see boobs as erogenous.

 We use breasts to sell cars and newspapers, we enlarge them, lift them, encase them in lace, show them off (as long as no areola or nipple peeps out of course!).
 They are simultaneously our badge of womanhood and our cross to bear.
 We are judged and judge ourselves on the state of our jugs and simultaneously worry that they may let us down, sag, lose their allure or even kill us.